MiketHas/Tic-Tac-Toe_GUI/README.md

 # Tic-Tac-Toe GUI

-GUI of a Tic-Tac-Toe game with an option of 2 droids playing with eachother.
+GUI of a Tic-Tac-Toe game with an additional game mode.
-Optional background sounds and speeding up the "Droid Battle Mode"! :) I'll continue to polish the code, so it's still not 100% finished, although functional.
+I'll continue to polish the code, so it's still not 100% finished, although functional.

+## Features

+- Background Sounds
+- Android vs Android battle

 ## Demo